-When a family includes minor children (under age 18, or up to age 19 if still enrolled full time in high school or an equivalent), the court will want to assure that both parents have sufficient financial resources to care for your child(ren).
+When your family includes minor children (under age 18, or up to age 19 if still enrolled full time in high school or an equivalent), the court will want to assure that both parents have sufficient financial resources to care for your child(ren).
 The court can order child support.
 Child support is an obligation to pay support for a marital or non-marital child.
 There are several factors the court must consider when calculating child support.

-FACTORS THAT EFFECT CHILD SUPPORT CALCULATIONS:
+FACTORS THAT AFFECT CHILD SUPPORT CALCULATIONS:

 - The monthly income available for support, as defined by statute, case law and administrative rules;

 - The type of placement schedule that is court-ordered: primary placement or shared placement;

 - The appropriate percentage standard based on the support guidelines;